FarmBot-Docs/farmbot-developers/v6/Other Resources/for-it-security-professionals.md

 ---
 title: "For IT Security Professionals"
 slug: "for-it-security-professionals"
-hidden: false
-createdAt: "2018-09-24T21:50:52.721Z"
-updatedAt: "2019-02-04T21:18:55.107Z"
 ---

-__Here to Help!:__
+* toc
+{:toc}

-Below is a collection of information requested by enterprise IT security professionals.
-If you still have questions after reading, please contact us.
+{% include callout.html type="info" title="Here to Help!" content="Below is a collection of information requested by enterprise IT security professionals.
+If you still have questions after reading, please contact us." %}

 # Requirements, Ports, Hosts